XamertheX/material-clicker/docs/upgrades/click-power.md

 **Click Power** is a type of [Upgrade](/upgrades/) that you can buy with [Material](/game/material.md) from the [Shop](/game/shop.md).

-This upgrade makes your regular clicks more powerful (more Material per click).
+This upgrade makes your regular material more powerful (more Material per click).
 You may be looking for [Gold Power](/upgrades/gold-power.md)

 ## Upgrade Data